Iurii-Podkorytov/PMLDL_Assigment1/README.md

 # PMLDL_Assigment1

-A simple web app to serve a toy model to recognize hand-written dgits with sklearn
+A simple web app to serve a model to recognize hand-written digits from sklearn toy dataset.

-To run `docker compose up -d --build`
+To run `docker compose up -d --build`.